Yasithalalanga/docs-choreo-dev/en/docs/develop-components/configure-endpoints-body.md

 #### Inbound connection configurations (spec.inbound)

-The `spec.inbound` section facilitates the configuration of inbound connections, enabling the inclusion of a list of endpoints.
-The existing endpoints schema structure is supported.
-Refer to the endpoints schema in [documentation](#learn-the-endpointsyaml-file).
+The `spec.inbound` section simplifies the configuration of inbound connections, allowing for the inclusion of a list of endpoints.
+It fully supports the existing endpoints schema structure.
+Refer to the [endpoints schema in the documentation](#learn-the-endpointsyaml-file) for further details.

 #### Outbound connection configurations (spec.outbound)

-Within the `spec.outbound` section, you can define `serviceReferences`, which specify the service references available within the internal API marketplace.
+Within the `spec.outbound` section, you can define `serviceReferences`, specifying the service references generated in the internal API marketplace when creating a service connection.

 The `serviceReferences` schema has a specific structure and contains the following details: